-The results from PIONEER 8, a phase 3a trial with oral Semaglutide ( Ozempic ) for the treatment of adults with type 2 diabetes.
+The results from PIONEER 8, a phase 3a trial with oral Semaglutide ( Rybelsus ) for the treatment of adults with type 2 diabetes.

 Oral Semaglutide is an investigational GLP-1 analogue taken once daily as a tablet.

 The 52-week trial investigated the efficacy and safety of 3, 7 and 14 mg oral Semaglutide compared with placebo in 731 people with type 2 diabetes treated with Insulin and an average duration of diabetes of 15 years.

 During the first 26-week treatment period, the total daily Insulin dose was not allowed to be increased above baseline followed by a 26-week period where the Insulin treatment was adjusted without restrictions.